heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 [FIXME] Update line numbers throughout response to reflect line numbers in submitted manuscript.

-- Revise introduction

-  + We have clarified the explanation of why encoding computational arguments of higher-order effects as value arguments of algebraic operations is non-modular, to address questions and concerns raised by Reviewer 2.

-  + [FIXME] Mention shallow handlers in the introduction, and acknowledge that they may have benefits for defining higher-order effects
+- Expositional improvements to the introduction, based on the helpful suggestions by the reviewers.

 - [FIXME] Revise 3.5 to clarify that modularity characteristics of scoped effects may differ from the modularity benefits you get from "classical" hefty algebras+alg. effects.
 But that we can get similar interaction in at least some cases, as we illustrate in Sect.
 4.2.2.

+- [FIXME] Mention shallow handlers in the introduction, and acknowledge that they may have benefits for defining higher-order effects

 - [FIXME] Relate to shallow handlers in related work section.

+- [FIXME] Relate to

 # Detailed response